What is the course about?

 The accents mentioned above plus exercises to strengthen methodology, improve focus and compare with own accent and others.
 It may be possible to take requests for particular accents.

 What will I achieve?

 By the end of this course you should be able to...

 Break down any accent into its component parts for self-study.

 Significantly increase the range of accents you are able to tackle at short notice.

 What level is the course and do I need any particular skills?

-All that is required for you is a keen interest in the subject, a healthy dose of patience and a willingness to try out strange and fascinating new speaking possibilities.
+All that is required for you is a keen interest in the subject, a healthy dose of patience and a willingness to try out fascinating new speaking possibilities.